Erigrigh/INFO6205Spring2022/README.md

 # INFO6205Spring2022

-Assignment of INFO6205 Spring 2022
+All Assignment of INFO6205 Spring 2022